Dewalt brushless combo

 The handle has the same design as the drill and is extremely comfortable.
 The trigger is very comfortable and has the same precise control.
 The triple LED lighting is truly among the best in the business for being able to precisely place fasteners and to actually see what you’re doing.
 The belt hook is a very nice 2 step design.
 It has a wider area for larger pieces and a deeper narrower spot for tool bags, belts, and pockets.

 Most top-of-the-line brushless impact drivers these days have at least three-speed settings to get a wider range of control.
 The DCF 887 has perhaps the easiest method switching between the various speed settings.
 It is a slide switch rather than a button or series of buttons.
 The first speed setting is 0-1000 rpm.
 It provides 20 ft lbs of torque.
 It is called precision Drive for ultimate control with smaller fasteners.
+It is low enough you may not even notice it impacting at this level.
 Speed 2 is 0- 2,800.
 It provides 125 ft.lbs of torque.
 Speed three is 3,250 RPM and 152 ft.lbs.

 Most people I know just leave their impact drivers on high all the time.
 They want to drive screws as quickly as possible and get on to the next task.
 It is nice though to be able to dial the maximum torque down for smaller fasteners or even delicate fastening situations such as installing cabinet hardware.